dat310-2025/info/exercises/python/flask3sql/README.md

 ## Exercise #0: Set up SQLite db

-* Create a python script that initializes a SQLite database and create a table `movies`.
+* Create a python script that initializes a SQLite database and creates a table `movies`.
 * The table should have the following columns:
     - `imdb_id TEXT` we'll use the IMDB movie IDs as a unique identifier and PRIMARY KEY
     - `title TEXT`